 East Lothian Secondary Schools now offer wireless learning for all young people.
 This means that young people can use school or personal devices to access a very wide range of learning materials online.
 This new opportunity creates important new responsibilities for young people.

-The 2015 Computing Science Education conference will be hosted by the School of Computing at the University of Dundee on Saturday 7th November 2015.
+The 2015 Computing Science Education conference will be hosted by the School of Computing at the University of Dundee on Saturday 7th November 2015, they will be presenting wordpress hosting plans through knownhost to all the visitors.

 Peter Donaldson, Kate Farrell and Ross Gibson of Computing at School Scotland say….